-Only those who have studied Project Management Professional-1 may opt for Project Management Professional-2.
+\\Only those who have studied Project Management Professional-1 may opt for Project Management Professional-2. ##Only those who have studied Startup-1 may opt for Startup-2.

 Selection of Open Elective Courses:

 - h.
 Options for Open Elective Courses will be floated according to availability of faculty and minimum number of students.
 The minimum number to be reviewed in the due course of time which may vary programme-wise. - i.
 Open Elective Courses as placed in semester III would be announced at the beginning of the Semester II and accordingly students will be asked to select any one option at that time. - j.
 At least 10% of the proposed seats in open elective courses should be open to students from outside the discipline subject to fulfilling eligibility criteria. - k.
 Students opting for Finance area as a Major or Minor Elective in M. Com cannot opt the Open Elective Courses i.e. Financial Markets and Institutions (Paper No. "COMOE08" of MBA (IB) and MBA (HRD) and Planning for Personal Finance (Paper No. "COMOE09") of MBA (IB).